-The Western Terrestrial Garter Snakes are frequent visitors to many backyards throughout its range.
+The Western Terrestrial Garter Snake is a frequent visitor to many backyards throughout its range.
 The subspecies of western terrestrial garter snake found in the pacific northwest is commonly called the wandering garter snake.

 Like all other garter snakes, the western terrestrial garter snake has strongly keeled scutes giving it a dusty, dull appearance.
 The color patterns vary throughout its range.
-In general, this snake has a grey body with a light stripe that is yellow to an orangery red down its back and a matching stripe running down each side.
+In general, this snake has a gray body with a light stripe that is yellow to an orangery red down its back and a matching stripe running down each side.
 It also usually has a pattern of small dark spots, all over its back and overlapping the stripes.
 This gives the stripes a zigzag pattern.
-Its belly is pale in color.
+Its belly is pale.

 It is best not to handle this garter snake.
 When a garter snake is handled, it will thrash its body about, spiraling over and over in an attempt to escape and while doing this it releases a mix of musk and feces from its tail vent.
 This gets all over your hands or in the mouth of a predator, and it is foul.
 The wandering garter snake can bite and will strike when threatened, this can be quite disconcerting.